grolog/grolog/README.md

-groLog version 0.0.1 pre-alpha
+groLog version 0.0.2 pre-alpha
 ============
 By groLog Project

-Last Public Update 29, November 2018
+Last Public Update 7, December 2018

 this is a basic grow logging system for horticulture and cultivation. this is not complete by any means but it can be used to simply track things when you need to go from a computer to a phone or a pad and back and forth.
 We can help you set up but it is mostly up to you you need a stack with php a html server and a sql server capatible with mysql. a lot of people use xampp for ease of use. it can be used on windows or linux without much hassle.